danikavu/Blender3d-Earth-Map/README.md

 Example of what you should see.
 ![Image 4](./pics/BLENDER_SCRIPTING.PNG)

-5 - Replace the fields in these 3 variables.
+5 - Replace the paths in these 3 variables.

 	EARTH_IMAGE = "D:\\EARTH_MAPS\\8081_earthmap4k.jpg" # Substitute with your local path
 	EARTH_BUMP = "D:\\EARTH_MAPS\\8081_earthbump4k.jpg" # Substitute with your local path